 That decision is to feel secure in who one is and how they express themselves, as well as their competitive role in society.

 Would you honestly buy a perfume just because the video/photo says it smells good?
 You might with the right concept but imagine a vid like this (it's quick).
 Those mediums, try as we might, can't capture us like a spritz or roll.

 There would still be industrial application but rewarded here is price and precision, not imagination.
 We all want washing powder to smell like Tom Ford, but what about your sweets or your yoghurt?

 I’d argue instead that the aspirational standard has inverted and fragmented.

-The difference is, it’s now okay (or at least less punished) to say that you don’t aspire to this.
-That your goals and self-image are cultural and internal.
+The difference is it’s okay now, or at least less punished, to say you won’t assimilate or negotiate.
+That your goals and image are cultural and/or internal.

 This can only be good for the future of perfume and the fumeheads who wear it.